Go on a walk.

 Reframe how we talk about indigenous cultures by making sure to use present, not past tense.
 Look up whose land you are on, or a few indigenous names for plants, animals or places in your area.

-11. Consider wildlife.
 Pesticides and rodenticides affect more than just those they are targeting and can impact wildlife up the food chain.
 Glue traps and netting can capture more than intended.
+Keep cats indoors or closely monitor their outdoor time.
 You can find a list of ways to responsibly live with wildlife here.